Davdi12/Jantarova-unikatni-ZOO/README.md

 ## What the hell am I supposed to do?
 + You start with $100 debt and your dead childhood dog.
 What to do?
 Sell the dog to the black market to get yourself out of the debt!
-With your $900 you now have you are now able buy animal space and some animals!
+With your $2300 you now have you are now able buy animal space and some animals!
 + Your capitalist ZOO is now making you some sweet sweet **CA$HES** !!

 ## How does money work?
 You receive dollars based on the amount of animals you own and how many space you have for your animals

-+ You receive $1.7 every second for each animal you own (cause ppl pay moneys to see animals)
++ You receive $1.7 every second for each animal you own
-+ You pay $5 every second for each animal space you have (service costs or smth idk)
++ You pay $5 every second for each animal space you have
-+ You can sell animals for organs after they die and no longer make you money for $1K
++ You can sell animals for organs after they die and no longer make you money

 ## Prices